OpenRockets/web-dev-error-solutions/errors/css/css-challenge-centering-a-div-with-unknown-content/README.md

+# 🐞 CSS Challenge:  Centering a Div with Unknown Content

 This challenge focuses on centering a div element both horizontally and vertically, regardless of its content size.
 We'll achieve this using only CSS, demonstrating a robust solution that works across different browser types.
 While we could use flexbox or grid, this solution will utilize absolute positioning and transforms for a more concise approach.